 - 1. Facility shall have qualified professional medical, nursing and other support staff necessary to provide services appropriate to the bio-psychosocial needs of individuals being admitted to the program. - a.
-Physician (MD), medical director one hour per resident per week and available 24 hours on call - b.
+Physician (MD), medical director MD(s) on site as needed for management of psychiatric/medical needs.
+24 hour on-call availability - b.
 PCP NA - c.
 Psychologist NA - d.
-Nurse (NP/RN or LPN) one FTE NP/RN, with LPN required for first shift, with one backup LPN, two LPNs on second shift, one required for the third shift, RN supervisor or NP on call - e.
-Licensed or certified clinician or counselor with direct supervision one clinician per four clients; and available 40 hours per week.
+Nursing- One FTE Supervisory (APRN/NP/RN), 24 hour on-call availability.
+Three FTE (NP/RN/LPN) on all shifts or 1:6 ratio - e.
+Licensed or certified clinician or counselor with direct supervision one clinician per ten clients; and available 40 hours per week.
 A counselor is available 40 hours per week. - f.
-Psychiatric aid Two PAs on first and second shifts, and three on third shift - g.
+Psychiatric aid Two PAs on all shifts or 1:10 ratio. - g.
 Clerical support staff one to two FTE per day shift - h.
-Activity/occupational therapist NA - Care coordinator one FTE per day shift, and/or duties may be assumed by clinical staff - i.
+Activity/occupational therapist NA - i.
+Care coordinator one FTE per day shift, and/or duties may be assumed by clinical staff - j.
 Outreach worker/peer mentor Optional. - 2.
 Physicians, who are available 24 hours a day by telephone.
 (Or a PA, NP or APRN, licensed as physician extenders, may perform duties designated by physician). - 3.
 A physician is available to assess the individual within 24 hours of admission (or earlier, if medically necessary) and is available to provide on-site monitoring of care and further evaluation on a daily basis. - 4.
 A RN or other licensed and credentialed nurse is available on call 24 hours per day and on site no less than 40 hours per week and will conduct a nursing assessment on individuals at admission. - 5.
 A nurse is responsible for overseeing the monitoring of the individual's progress and medication administration on an hourly basis, if needed. - 6.
 Appropriately licensed and credentialed staff is available to administer medications in accordance with physician orders.
-The level of nursing care is at a ratio of one nurse per every 15 individuals. - 7.
+The level of nursing care is at a ratio of one nurse per every 6 individuals. - 7.
 Licensed, certified or registered clinicians provide a planned regimen of 24-hour, professionally directed evaluation, care and treatment services for individuals and their families. - 8.
 An interdisciplinary team of appropriately trained clinicians, such as physicians, nurses, counselors, social workers and psychologists is available to assess and treat the individual and to obtain and interpret information regarding the patient's needs.
 The number and disciplines of team members are appropriate to the range and severity of the individual's problems.